Inside: Here are some encouraging words mothers need to hear on mother’s day. If you feel sad or down on this down, take heart with these words.

 You are seen… here’s an example

 When you try your hardest but still lose it, He sees.
-When you think that nobody appreciates how hard you work or how much you sacrifice, He does.
+Don’t Fret, when you think that nobody appreciates how hard you work or how much you sacrifice, He does.

 “So like…all the mothers of the world, my mother was again (or rather still) a “quiet servant of necessity,” doing the work no one would thank her for – no one, that is, except Him to whom it could be offered as a daily sacrifice of love.”
 Elisabeth Elliot

 He may not physically wrap His arms around you and give you Mother of the year awards, but you know what?

 He can use us to celebrate each other.

 So let’s do something different this Mother’s Day.
 Instead of just posting pictures of ourselves and our color coordinating families (since it’s on a Sunday and you know we all want to look cute for the photo,) let’s start celebrating each other now.

 Mom Problem Solving Worksheet